-Environment / Robot
+Environment / Robot Business

-Realization of carbon neutrality by 2050
+Toward the realization of carbon neutrality in 2050

-We are entering an era in which we must review not only our business activities but also our individual lifestyles in order to achieve carbon neutrality.
-We offer a wide range of products and services, including the solar power generation systems that everyone is familiar with, home energy storage systems and industrial energy storage systems that can store the electricity they generate and supply it when needed, as well as quick chargers for electric vehicles and power feeders that return electricity back from electric vehicles to homes or facilities.
-We are also engaged in advocating new lifestyles and business styles such as "V2L (vehicle to load)" and "V2H (vehicle to home)," which not only save electricity costs but also reduce CO2 emissions and power shortages.
+We are entering an era in which we must review not only our business activities but also the lifestyles of each and every one of us in order to achieve carbon neutrality.
+We offer a wide range of products and services, including the well-known "solar power generation systems," "home energy storage systems" and "industrial energy storage systems," which can store electricity generated by these systems and supply it when needed, as well as "quick chargers" for electric vehicles and "power feeders" that return electricity from electric vehicles to homes and businesses.
+We offer a wide range of products and services.
+We are also actively involved in advocating new lifestyles and business styles such as "V2L (vehicle to load)" and "V2H (vehicle to home)," which not only save on electricity costs but also reduce CO2 emissions and address electricity shortages.

 Responding to an aging society and declining workforce